leo2d/my-remote-job/README.md

 #### Note:
 These sources offer many job opportunities, but "My Remote Job" accepts _*remote*_  jobs only.

 At the current stage, the Scrapers and the data update with MongoDB are working well.
-In the next steps, I will put an interface with React and a mobile application with native React.
+In the next steps, I will put an interface/ client side.